Lizeth-V/CECS327-Semester-Project/README.md

 5. Run Project (2 windows should open)
 6. Click Host on one of them and Click Join on the other

+*Note: Demo how game is being run with muliple instances can be seen in video link attached to this project submisson.*